OpenDSA/OpenDSA/RST/source/Development/GraphTraversal.rst

 Each is appropriate for solving certain problems.
 For example, many problems in artificial intelligence programming are modeled using graphs.
-The problem domain may consist of a large collection of states, with connections between various pairs of states.
+The problem domain might consist of a large collection of states, with connections between various pairs of states.
-Solving the problem may require getting from a specified start state to a specified goal state by moving between states only through the connections.
+Solving this sort of problem requires getting from a specified start state to a specified goal state by moving between states only through the connections.
 Typically, the start and goal states are not directly connected.